Rounding it up

 Plus, using your KOHO card allows you to constantly monitor your spending on the app without risking NSF fees, overdraft charges or additional fees because we don’t like charging you for using your own money.

-"Using your prepaid Visa allows you to avoid going into debt this holiday season because your spending is limited to the money you actually have on hand."
+"Using your prepaid Mastercard allows you to avoid going into debt this holiday season because your spending is limited to the money you actually have on hand."

 4. Take advantage of cash back rewards